BBC First: Hong Kong

 On 1 November 2016, BBC First launched as a Subscription Video-On-Demand (SVOD) service in Hong Kong.
 The channel replaced BBC On Demand and BBC Entertainment on Now TV.
 On 14 November 2016, the service was launched on myTV Super OTT platform until 31 January 2023.

 Indonesia

 In April 2021, BBC First launched as a Subscription Video-On-Demand (SVOD) service in Indonesia through Catchplay, which also serves as the platform's partner in Taiwan.

 Malaysia

 BBC First was launched as a Subscription Video-On-Demand (SVOD) service on HyppTV Channel 812 on 1 October 2016, 10 months after BBC Entertainment was dropped from the provider.
-The channel's content is also available in the "VOD" tab in the HyppTV Everywhere app for iOS and Android.
+The channel's content is also available in the "VOD" tab in the Unifi TV 2.0 app for iOS and Android.

-In mid-October 2021, BBC First launched as a SVOD service on Astro, along with BBC Brit.
+In mid-October 2021, BBC First launched as an SVOD service on Astro, along with BBC Brit.
+Later on 1 May 2026, this channel along with BBC Brit ceased operations and transmissions.

 Singapore

 BBC First launched a Subscription Video-On-Demand (SVOD) service on StarHub TV Channel 522 on 4 April 2016.
 On 1 December 2021, BBC First launched a Video-On-Demand (VOD) service on Singtel TV.